jzuhusky/Fourier/README.md

 (3) -f -> Sampling frequency, this is purely for easy plotting.
 This program will print out data in the form "(freq Index) (value) \n".
 Using GNUplot is an easy way to plot your signals

+**Also Note: It is the programmer's job to normalize output of the FFT and/or iFFT**